assyrianic/Tagha/documentation/ISA.md

 ## SHL

 ### Description
-peforms leftward bit shift of the integer value of a source register to a destination register.
+peforms logical leftward bit shift of the integer value of a source register to a destination register.

 ## SHR

 ### Description
+peforms logical rightward bit shift of the integer value of a source register to a destination register.

+## SHAL

+### Description
+peforms arithmetic leftward bit shift of the integer value of a source register to a destination register.

+## SHAR

+### Description
-peforms rightward bit shift of the integer value of a source register to a destination register.
+peforms arithmetic rightward bit shift of the integer value of a source register to a destination register.

 ## NEG